 KEY POINTS TO REMEMBER:

-- Without legislative action to replace FTGs, school districts will likely ask voters to raise local tax rates to prevent funding cuts.
+- Without legislative action to extend or replace FTGs, school districts will likely ask voters to raise local tax rates to prevent funding cuts.
 In other words, legislative inaction would undermine efforts to control property taxes.

 - School districts need additional revenue to recruit and retain teachers and other employees and pay expenses that have been driven higher by record inflation.

 - Increases in the Basic Allotment could negate the need for some districts to receive Formula Transition Grants.
 However, when Basic Allotment dollars replace FTG dollars, there is not a net increase in revenue for school districts — just a change in the revenue source.
 All school districts need a net increase in funding.